BarneyCampbell/racetrack-v2/README.md

 ## Outline

 My original implementation used JavaScript to implement the game, as well as all the algorithmic aspects.
-With C++, I can create the representations of players etc. from scratch and exactly how I can best use them.
+By starting again, I can create the representations of players etc. from scratch and exactly how I can best use them.
 This is also an opportunity for me to explore graphics development for applications that aren't web-based.

 ## Improvements